 - Check tyre pressure (also check tread and make sure there is no cracking/ damage before winter starts- cold weather won’t help that at all!)

-Motorhome Winter Storage Tips- How to drain down the RV
+Motorhome Winter Storage Tips- How to drain down your camper

 DISCLAIMER: This is a generic guide.
 Most motorhome systems are very similar, but please do check your owner’s manual before following these steps.
 If in doubt, ask your dealership or a local garage for advice on your specific model.